Endless-4ever/CREDIT_RISK_ANALYSIS_PROJECT/README.md

 3. Require additional safeguard for younger applicants: Applicants between 18 – 25 years have the highest default rate (36.01%) compared to other age bracket at around 26% default rate.
 Younger applicants may lack financial stability or experience.
 Co-signers or collateral should be a requirement to help mitigate risk and the loans should be set for smaller amounts.

 ### Limitations
+The savings balance and checking balance columns has a large number of   “unknown” as values.
+In my analysis of default risk by saving and checking balance columns, I ignored all unknown values and worked only with applicants with verified balance for both the savings and checking balance